gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 half-mad cousin of the dapper bosun Erileine knew.

 Erileine craned her neck to look around him.
 Her face fell.
-It hadn't been a dream---the wooden soldier that had stood guard by her front door her whole life was gone.
+It hadn't been a dream—the wooden soldier that had stood guard by her front door her whole life was gone.
 Uyves caught her eye and nodded grimly.